justMoritz/3d-game-engine/README.md

 - Lookup-tables for some calculations involving looking up and down
 - replace various replace JavaScript functions like `parseInt`, `parseFloat`, `Math.floor` etc. with bitwise operators
 - combine various operations into single loops: super-impose objects and sprites onto the background in the same output loop, instead of super-imposing them.

+## Other Details

+### Asset Loader
+Because this is an entire game engine, level data and textures are loaded from files, and can be switched on the fly!

 ### Floor Objects
 The engine also supports what I call objects: Items that are neither walls nor the planes that are the ceiling and the sky.
 In the world they could represent water or holes, depending on their shading.
 They work by: